sanjayc2/Machine_Translation_Encoder_Decoder/README.md

 # Machine_Translation_Encoder_Decoder
-This is a repository for an end-to-end Machine Translation project, which uses an encoder-decoder neural network trained on a small data.
-As part of a Udacity project, I built an encoder-decoder neural network that functions as part of an end-to-end machine translation pipeline.
+This is a repository for an end-to-end Machine Translation project, which uses a neural network trained on a small dataset of English and French text.
+Written as part of a Udacity project, the encoder-decoder functions as part of an end-to-end machine translation pipeline.
 The completed pipeline will accept English text as input and return the French translation.
-The code used GPU acceleration and was run on my personal gaming laptop.
+A data processing pipeline is set up, before the model is called.
+The model is built using TensorFlow/Keras, and uses GPU acceleration for training.

 ## Install
 - Python 3